gherson/Exemplar/LOG.md

 * Single-example solving, supporting IF and FOR, publicly accessible at <http://repl.it/@gherson/Exemplar>, 2019-04-18

 # Log of work
+* 2019-09-30 Continued work on how to recognize if/else situations (and by extension, solving leap_year.exem).
+Best best: consecutive IFs originating from different examples will be considered to represent if/else structures.
+10h
 * 2019-09-22 Good progress in getting leap_year.exem correctly interpreted again now that examples are not simply input, assertions, and output, in that order.
 Created Boolean function open_loop(code), enabled a bool datatype interpretation of example data, and the generated function now both prints and returns last output where that appears desirable.
 9h